 The main reason to run statistical computations in parallel is to gain speed, meaning to reduce the execution time of your program or functions.
 Factors Affecting Speed discusses the main items affecting the speed of programs or functions.
 Factors Affecting Results discusses details that can cause a parallel run to give different results than a serial run.

-To decide when to call functions in parallel, consider the factors
+when to call functions in parallel, consider the factors affecting speed and

 Some factors that can affect the speed of execution of parallel processing are:

 Parallel environment setup.
 It takes time to run

 parpoolto begin computing in parallel.
 If your computation is fast, the setup time can exceed any time saved by computing in parallel.

 Parallel overhead.
 There is overhead in communication and coordination when running in parallel.
 If function evaluations are fast, this overhead could be an appreciable part of the total computation time.
 Thus, solving a problem in parallel can be slower than solving the problem serially.
 For an example, see Improving Optimization Performance with Parallel Computing in MATLAB® Digest, March 2009.

 parforloops.
 This is described in Working with parfor.

 parfordoes not work in parallel when called from within another

 parforloop.
 If you have programmed your custom functions to take advantage of parallel processing, the limitation of no nested